openvinotoolkit/training_extensions/models/image_classification/model_templates/custom-classification/README.md

 ### 8. Optimization

-The models may be optimized -- compressed by [NNCF](https://github.com/openvinotoolkit/nncf) framework.
+The models can be optimized -- compressed by [NNCF](https://github.com/openvinotoolkit/nncf) framework.

-At the moment the only one compression methods is supported for image classification models: int8 quantization.
+At the moment, only one compression methods is supported for image classification models: int8 quantization.

 Please, note that NNCF framework requires a dataset for compression, since it makes several steps of fine-tuning after compression to restore the quality of the model, so the command line parameters of the compression script are closer